Written by Ruth b. Rimmer, PhD, CLCP, and Cindy Rutter, BSN, MFTI on September 04, 2019

 Before resuming sex, talk with your doctor.
 Be led by their guidance, but common recommendations include the following:

-- Try not to put too much pressure on yourself, especially after a recent injury or a reconstructive surgery.
+Try not to put too much pressure on yourself, especially after a recent injury or reconstructive surgery.
 Ask your doctor what you can and cannot do.

-- Focus on pleasure.
-It may be necessary to change your former method of lovemaking for a while.
+Focus on pleasure.
+It may be necessary to change your former method of sex for a while.

 Also consider the following helpful suggestions: